OWF/owf2013/pages/en/registration/index.md

 Registration is not yet opened.

-Suscribe to our [newsletter](http://eepurl.com/dACrj) and we will let you know as soon as registration is open.
+Subscribe to our [newsletter](http://eepurl.com/dACrj) and we will let you know as soon as we will begin accepting registrations.